Fixed Points of Generalized Approximate Message Passing with Arbitrary Matrices: Proof of Theorem

 \section{Proof of Theorem \ref{thm:gampSP}}

-Our proof will now follow three parts: First, we will provide an explicit characterization for optimization problems of the form \eqref{eq:FSPxz1}.
-Next, we will use this characterization to prove that the sum-product GAMP updates are equivalent to the ADMM-ISTA iterations in \eqref{eq:lagInSP} and \eqref{eq:lagOutSP}.
-Finally, we will show that the fixed points of the iterations correspond to critical points of the Lagrangian \eqref{eq:LSP}.
+We prove this theorem in two parts.
+First we show that the sum-product GAMP updates are equivalent to \eqref{eq:lagInSP} and \eqref{eq:lagOutSP}.
+Then we show that any fixed points of these updates are critical points of the constrained optimization \eqref{eq:JBFEopt}.